yunomiyako/CurrencyExchange/Currency Conversion APP.md

 ### UI

 #### Templates
-CurrencyConversionPage : a single top page with a list of currency and a list of exchange rates.
+CurrencyConversionTemplate : a single top page with a list of currency and a list of exchange rates.

 #### Organisms